kullbachxyz/website/content/contact.md

 <a class="key-link" href="/pub">5C43 5869 1004 F29C 49C3  2F00 397E 5B17 6A4B E2D0</a>

 ### Consulting
 If you need help setting up your own services, I'd be happy to help!
-Just shoot a message and we will se what I can do.
+Just shoot me a message and we will see what I can do.